openid/OpenID4VCI/openid-connect-4-credential-issuance-1_0.md

 * `initiate_issuance_endpoint`: OPTIONAL.
 URL of the issuance initation endpoint of a wallet.

+If the issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following static URL is used: `openid_initiate_issuance:`.

 ## Server Metadata

 The server metadata [@!OpenID.Discovery] is extended to allow the RP to obtain information about the verifiable credentials an OP supports.
 This extension uses [@DIF.CredentialManifest].